Residents & Fellows Research Opportunities

 Dick Shaw, PhD: (415) 600-5897, email@example.com

-The Division of Cardiology and the Department of Cardiothoracic Surgery are involved in a variety of investigator initiated and industry-sponsored trials.
-Industry-based clinical trials include studies on devices used to improve heart function in patients with end-stage heart disease, the use of left ventricular assist devices (VADS) for bridging patients to heart transplant as well as for use as destination therapy, a new test to determine if a patient is rejecting a transplanted heart without the use of tissue biopsy, antiplatelet drugs used in the treatment of patients with acute coronary syndromes, new coronary artery stents used in the cardiac catheterization laboratory, drugs used to treat metabolic syndrome, and several studies assessing the efficacy of catheter-based ablation of atrial fibrillation.
-There are also a number of collaborative efforts with local institutions to conduct multicenter clinical studies on rare cardiac conditions and evaluation of new imaging modalities, such as Multislice Computerized Tomographic Angiography for assessment of coronary artery disease and structural heart disease.
-Faculty members of the program are also involved in investigator-initiated studies, many of which utilize data from the Sutter-wide Apollo cardiac database that is supplemented with long-term follow-up of patients.
-There is an extensive surgical database that can be used for study of patients undergoing cardiac surgery.
-Recent projects include long-term studies of patients who have had coronary stents used in the treatment of unprotected left main disease and late outcomes of HIV patients treated with drug-eluting coronary stents.
+The Division of Cardiology, the Electrophysiology Program and the Department of Cardiothoracic Surgery are involved in a variety of investigator initiated and industry-sponsored trials.
+Industry-based clinical trials include studies on devices used to improve heart function in patients with end-stage heart disease, the use of left ventricular assist devices (VADS) for bridging patients to heart transplant as well as for use as destination therapy, antiplatelet drugs used in the treatment of patients with acute coronary syndromes, studies evaluating the predictive value of measurements of the left atrium on the longterm success of catheter-based ablation of atrial fibrillation, and other studies looking at different devices and pharmacologic therapies for cardiac arrhythmias.
+There are also a number of collaborative efforts with local institutions to conduct multicenter clinical studies on rare cardiac conditions such as Takotsubo Cardiomyopathy, use of mobile technology to enhance the results of cardiac rehabilitation and evaluation of new imaging modalities, such as Multislice Computerized Tomographic Angiography for assessment of coronary artery disease and structural heart disease.
+Faculty members of the program are also involved in investigator-initiated studies, many of which utilize data from the Sutter-wide MIDAS system as well as the Apollo cardiac database that is supplemented with long-term follow-up of patients.
+There is an extensive surgical database that can be used for evaluation of patients undergoing cardiac surgery and the longterm outcomes of these patients.
+Recent projects include long-term studies of patients who have had coronary bypass graft surgery or the treatment of coronary disease with stents in the presence of HIV.

-- Association of AlloMap Gene Expression Testing with Hemodialysis and Low White Blood Cell Count – Bryan Ristow, M.D., Richard Shaw, M.D., Ernest Haeusslein, M.D.
+- Association of AlloMap Gene Expression Testing with Hemodialysis and Low White Blood Cell Count – Bryan Ristow, M.D., Richard Shaw, M.D., Leslie Campbell, M.D.

-- Left Ventricular End Systolic Volume Response to Stress Echocardiography – Anna Beyer, M.D., Richard Shaw, Ph.D., Nelson B. Schiller, M.D.
+- Left Ventricular End Systolic Volume Response to Stress Echocardiography – Anna Beyer, M.D., Richard Shaw, Ph.D., Seema Pursnani, M.D., Nelson B. Schiller, M.D.

 Back to top